^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-When considering the clinical picture of GERD, one should keep in mind its extreme variability.
+When considering the clinical picture of GERD, one should remember its extreme variability.
 DO Castell figuratively considers this disease as a kind of "iceberg".
-The majority (70-80%) of patients have mild and only sporadic symptoms, because of which they do not resort to medical care, engaged in self-medication over-the-counter (usually antacids), and widely use the advice of friends ("telephone refluxes").
-This is the underwater part of the iceberg.
-The average, above-water part of it is composed of patients with reflux esophagitis with more pronounced or persistent symptoms, but without complications, which require regular treatment - "ambulatory refluxes" (20-25%).
-The tip of the "iceberg" is a small group of patients (2-5%) who developed complications (peptic ulcers, bleeding, strictures) - "hospital reflux".
+The majority (70-80%) of patients have mild and only sporadically occurring symptoms, for which they do not seek medical help, self-medicating with over-the-counter drugs (usually antacids), and widely use the advice of friends ("telephone reflux").
+This is the underwater part of the "iceberg".
+The middle, above-water part, is made up of patients with reflux esophagitis with more pronounced or constant symptoms, but without complications, who require regular treatment - "outpatient reflux" (20-25%).
+The top of the "iceberg" is a small group of patients (2-5%) who have developed complications (peptic ulcers, bleeding, strictures) - "hospital reflux".

-The intensity of clinical manifestations of GERD depends on the concentration of hydrochloric acid in reflux, the frequency and duration of its contact with the mucosa of the esophagus, the presence of hypersensitivity of the esophagus.
+The intensity of clinical manifestations of GERD depends on the concentration of hydrochloric acid in the refluxate, the frequency and duration of its contact with the esophageal mucosa, and the presence of esophageal hypersensitivity.

 Esophageal symptoms include: